pentesterabhishekjoshi/bugbounty_checklist/README.md

 you can follow this checklist when performing web application penetration or bug hunting.
 Sometime it should be difficult to remember the bugs which you want to test and already tested.
-Kindly follow this checklist and hunting the bugs.
+Kindly follow this checklist and hunting the bugs. if you wants to learn bug bounty hunting or penetration testing visit on https://cyberbugs.in

 Web Application Penetration Testing Checklist